amrisinha006/Open-Source-Software/README.md

-> A capstone project for the Open Source Software course, involving a detailed audit of the Apache HTTP Server, supported by Linux-based shell scripting assignments.
+> A project for the Open Source Software course, involving a detailed audit of the Apache HTTP Server, supported by Linux-based shell scripting assignments.

 ---s